 Finally, after performing this fix, check if you are now able to change Google Assistant voice to your desired voice and if you still can’t then you try changing your Google Assistant Input language.

 Change Google Assistant Voice By Changing Assistant Input Language

 To change your Google Assistant voice by changing your Google Assistant Input language, follow the steps below:

-- Open Google Assistant and select your Avatar or user icon.
+- Open Google app and select your Avatar or user icon.